The GW Law Writing Center is now open. To make an appointment, click on the "Schedule" button to the right.

 The Fall Workshop Series

-The Writing Fellows are hosting a series of workshops on a wide range of topics related to legal writing and law school life.
-For more information and to see a list of workshops being offered this fall, please visit the Fall Workshop Series Master Schedule.
+The Writing Fellows hosted a series of workshops on a wide range of topics related to legal writing and law school life.
+For more information and to see a list of workshops offered this fall and links to video recordings of many of the workshops, please visit the Fall Workshop Series Master Schedule.

 The Writing Center, a component of the Legal Research and Writing Program, offers one-on-one writing conferences, multi-person workshops, videos, tip sheets, and other resources to legal writers of any class year and ability.